RTXteam/RTX/README.md

 knowledge graphs.
 It is designed to be a type of middleware&mdash;an *autonomous relay agent*&mdash;within the Translator system.
-The top-level layer of Translator (which is called the *autonomous relay system*) will issue structured queries to ARAX via ARAX's web application programming interface; based on the query type, ARAX will determine which *knowledge providers* it needs to consult in order to be able to answer the query; ARAX will then query the required knowledge providers, synthesize the information that it gets from those queries,
+The top-level layer of Translator (which is called the *autonomous relay system*) will issue structured queries to ARAX via ARAX's web application programming interface.
+Then, based on the query type, ARAX will determine which *knowledge providers* it needs to consult in order to be able to answer the query; ARAX will then query the required knowledge providers, synthesize the information that it gets from those queries,